fregante/fregante/README.md

 * [npm-bundler](https://github.com/bfred-it/npm-bundler) - Opinionated ES6 library bundler based on rollup-babel-lib-bundler.
 For my own modules, but maybe you can find it useful too.
 * [rollup-config-webext](https://github.com/bfred-it/webext-inject-on-install) - Suggested configuration to bundle files in browser extensions.

-## Node and browser modules

-* [intrinsic-scale](https://github.com/bfred-it/intrinsic-scale) - Replicate `background-size: cover/contain` for canvas/CSS/Node/… on any type of media.
-* [poor-mans-symbol](https://github.com/bfred-it/poor-mans-symbol) - Poor man's Symbol implementation, not compliant.
-Uses window.Symbol if present
-* [random-encoder](https://github.com/bfred-it/random-encoder) - Lightweight way to generate multiple, random, reversible "hashes" or encoding
-* [pet-names](https://github.com/bfred-it/pet-names) - &#128145; Get popular pet names (for girlfriends and boyfriends)

 ## Modules for browser extensions

 * [webext-options-sync](https://github.com/bfred-it/webext-options-sync) - Helps you manage and autosave your extension's options.
 * [webext-dynamic-content-scripts](https://github.com/bfred-it/webext-dynamic-content-scripts) - Automatically inject your `content_scripts` on custom domains.
 * [webext-content-script-ping](https://github.com/bfred-it/webext-content-script-ping) - One-file interface to detect whether your content script have loaded.
 * [webext-inject-on-install](https://github.com/bfred-it/webext-inject-on-install) - Automatically add content scripts to existing tabs when your extension is installed.
+* [webext-domain-permission-toggle](https://github.com/bfred-it/webext-domain-permission-toggle) - Browser-action context menu to request permission for the current tab.

 ## Browser extensions

 * [GhostText](https://github.com/GhostText/GhostText) - :ghost: Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
 * [npmhub](https://github.com/npmhub/npmhub/) - :mag_right: A browser extension for exploring npm dependencies on GitHub repos.
+* [One Click Extension Manager](https://github.com/HangYang/ext_manager) - Simple Chrome extension to manage your Chrome extensions.
+* [Refined GitHub](https://github.com/sindresorhus/refined-github/) - Simplifies the GitHub interface and adds useful features.
 * [GitHub Clean Feed](https://github.com/bfred-it/github-clean-feed) - Group GitHub news feed by repo.
-* [One Click Extension Manager](https://github.com/HangYang/ext_manager) - Simple Chrome extension to manage your Chrome extensions.
 * [sticky-pinned-tabs](https://github.com/bfred-it/sticky-pinned-tabs) - Chrome Extension: When in a pinned tab, external links open in a new tab
 * [gstocks](https://github.com/bfred-it/gstocks) - Chrome extension + bookmarklet
 * [browser-player](https://github.com/bfred-it/browser-player) - 🔈 Chrome extension: pause other tabs when you play something